SuperDARN/rst/docs/dev/code_reviews.md

 ### Responding to Comments

-If you don't agree with a suggestion try to find a compromise or acknowledge their effort and explain why you prefer your style.
+If you don't agree with a suggestion, try to find a compromise or acknowledge their effort and explain why you prefer your style.
 Remember to hit `Start a review` to prevent multiple email notifications.

-If you made the change requested, then select `resolve conflict` so they know you addressed their comment.
+If you made the change requested, then select `resolve conversation` so they know you addressed their comment.

 If you are answering a question or responding to some feedback, remember to acknowledge their time and effort, then address it in collaborative manner.
 Remember to hit `Start a review` to prevent multiple email notifications.